AnanthSankaralingam/chromie/README.md

 P0 <br>
 1. ~Share extension link: add share button to app-bar-builder. on share, create a custom link for that user's project. on click, it should route to a new page at /share where users, after signing up, can download the extension. we can teach about extensions and market chromie here as well.~
 2. ~Pricing update to tiered packages instead of subscriptions~
-3. Fix copy paste into hyperbrowser (maybe via hyperagent?). increase browser time limit. consider authentication use cases.
+3. ~Fix copy paste into hyperbrowser (maybe via hyperagent?). increase browser time limit.~
 4. Offline Scraper: create an offline job for popular links and create table in database. make sure to use only high accuracy, concise and well formatted structures to easily put in the prompt.
 5. fix schema mandatory fields
 6. bug fix for token_usage and browser minutes measuring. dont use estimated tokens